rojomaldit/Turno_Comedor/README.md

 ### Python code that reserves a place in the university canteen for you :D

 Install dependencies:
-`pip install BeautifulSoup requests telegram`
+`pip install BeautifulSoup requests python-telegram-bot`

 ---